-These days it is truly astounding how much data we can stuff into external hard drives or even the ubiquitous USB drive.
-Computer chips are getting smaller and smaller and are able to store ever greater amounts of information, but it seems that eventually we’ll reach the limit of what is possible with our current materials.
+These days it is truly astounding how much data we can stuff onto external hard drives or even the ubiquitous USB drive.
+Computer chips are getting smaller and smaller and are able to store greater amounts of information, but it seems that eventually we’ll reach the limit of what is possible with our current materials.
 An intriguing article in New Scientist spotlights a scientist named Jean-Francois Lutz working out of the Institute Charles Sadron in Strasbourg, France who has just shown that it is possible to store data on chains of plastic.

-Here at Tru-Form Plastics, we know that plastic is a versatile substance, but this is truly astounding and inspiring.
+Here at Tru-Form Plastics, we know that plastic is a versatile substance, but this is truly astounding and inspiring!.
 Plastic will continue to define the future progress of humanity.